jellebosscher/TH3_jelle_bosscher/README.md

 # Monumental Take-Home Assignment

-A CLI tool to interactively build a wall with bricks.
+This repository contains an interactive brick wall builder implemented in Python as a take-home assignment for Monumental.
+The application allows users to build a brick wall using different bonding patterns, simulating the process of a robot placing bricks.

 ## Installation